 Techniques such as levitation can enable noncontact materials processing, eliminating many complications inherent to high-temperature experiments and enabling observation of undercooled liquids and formation of nonequilibrium states.
 Levitation techniques use external forces (e.g., magnetic fields) to suspend samples during high-temperature processing.
-Although levitation techniques have existed since the early 1990s, space agencies began to develop noncontact methodologies in earnest to inform high-temperature material development and the evolution of microgravity techniques used in parabolic flights and on the International Space Station (ISS).
+Although levitation techniques have existed in some form since the early 20th century, space agencies began to advance noncontact methodologies in earnest in the 1980s to inform high-temperature material development and the evolution of microgravity techniques used in parabolic flights and on the International Space Station (ISS).
 Today, levitation processing is performed in many laboratories, providing benchmark thermophysical, structural, and dynamical data.
 Levitation techniques, as well as some hybrid techniques, are complementary, exhibiting varying capabilities and material compatibilities.
 The techniques enable experiments ranging from examinations of thermophysical properties of liquids to the kinetics of metastable phase transformations.

 Levitation techniques.
 All noncontact levitation experiments share some common features.
-For instance, temperature is measured via pyrometry, and heating is accomplished via laser or radio frequency (RF) coils.
+For instance, temperature is measured via pyrometry, and heating is accomplished via laser or radiofrequency (RF) coils.
 The physically open nature of a levitator enables x-ray and neutron scattering techniques, as well as precise videographic measurements of density and viscosity.